August 10, 2019 /

 I once hit a registrar on the head with my camera.
 By accident, of course!!

 I was photographing a wedding in a tiny country house where the ceremony took place more or less in a bay window.
 The ceremony officiant told me that the week before the photographer had hit the registrar on the head with his camera as he leaned in to get an exchange of rings shot so she

 In this tiny bay window, the couple had organised for two beautiful but fuck off floral displays on pedestals to be placed either side of the bay so the space was even more restricted.
 A number of times I had to grab the pedestal I was closest to as I almost knocked it over.

-Leaning in for the ring shot I too hit the registrar on the head with my camera.
+Leaning in for a shot I too hit the registrar on the head with my camera.
 She didn’t say anything, just looked like she was seeing stars and tiny birds tweeting, while I apologized.
 She was one of the good guys so I felt a tad on the mortified side.
 Mind you, being the big facetious kid I am, it didn’t stop me sniggering in my car on the way home that evening.

 On the upside, the majority of officiants are lovely and let me get on with my job.
 Humanists celebrants rock.
 Oh, and friends officiating your wedding do